 Choose dark, hard winter or spring wheat with a 12% or higher protein content.
 It should be clean and high grade.

-To store wheat, metal containers have proven to be the most efficient.
-Do not store the containers of wheat directly on a cement or dirt floor.
-Instead, place the containers on wood pallets or on shelves.
-This will aid in eliminating a rusting can which could affect the quality of your wheat.
+Metal and hard plastic buckets have proven to be most effective for grain storage.
+Do not store any containers directly on a concrete or dirt floor.
+Instead place the containers on shelves or a wood pallet.
+This will aid in eliminating rust and toxins which could affect the quality of your grain.

-Wheat will keep indefinitely if stored properly.
+Wheat is viable (can be sprouted) for 7 years if stored properly.
+However it will provide enough nutrition to sustain life for much longer than that.
 Make certain the wheat remains dry.
-The most successful storage comes from rotating the supply of wheat, using the older wheat before using newer wheat.
+The most successful storage comes from rotating the supply of wheat, using the older wheat before using the newer wheat.